-Febrile seizures occur in about 2 to 5% of children < 6 yr; most occur at age 6 to 36 mo.
+Febrile seizures occur in about 2 to 5% of children 6 months to 5 years of age, and most occur between 12 months and 18 months of age.
 Febrile seizures may be simple or complex:

 Most (> 90%) febrile seizures are simple.

 A postictal period of a few minutes is common but may last as long as a few hours.
-If the postictal period is longer than an hour or if children have focal features (eg, diminished movement on one side) during this period, it is important to immediately evaluate for an underlying acute CNS disorder.
+If the postictal period is longer than an hour or if children have focal findings (eg, diminished movement on one side) during this period, it is important to immediately evaluate for an underlying acute central nervous system (CNS) disorder.

 Seizures are diagnosed as febrile after exclusion of other causes.
-A fever may trigger seizures in children with previous afebrile seizures; such events are not termed febrile seizures because these children have already shown a tendency to have seizures.
+A fever may trigger seizures in children with previous afebrile seizures; such events are not termed febrile seizures because these children have an underlying tendency to have seizures.

-Routine testing is not required for simple febrile seizures other than to look for the source of the fever, but if children have complex seizures, neurologic deficits, or signs of a serious underlying disorder (eg, meningitis, metabolic disorders), testing should be done.
+Routine testing is not required for simple febrile seizures other than to look for the source of the fever, but if children have complex febrile seizures, neurologic deficits, or signs of a serious underlying disorder (eg, meningitis Overview of Meningitis Meningitis is inflammation of the meninges and subarachnoid space.
+It may result from infections, other disorders, or reactions to drugs.
+Severity and acuity vary.
+Findings typically include... read more , metabolic disorders Introduction to Inherited Disorders of Metabolism Most inherited disorders of metabolism (also called inborn errors of metabolism) are caused by mutations in genes that code for enzymes; enzyme deficiency or inactivity leads to Accumulation... read more ), testing should be done.

 Tests to exclude other disorders are determined clinically: